 Rabbi Michael J. Schwartz

-Rabbi Michael J. Schwartz’s experience as a Rabbi stretches from Israel to Hong Kong, Europe and the US, and includes a similarly global array of rabbinical roles: prior to becoming the Rabbi at Temple Sinai, he served as the Rabbi of the MJC&S, and United Jewish Congregation of Hong Kong, High Holiday Rabbi of the International Jewish Center in Brussels, and as the Education Director of the Hod v’Hadar community in Kfar Saba, Israel and Congregation Kol Emeth in Palo Alto, CA.
+Rabbi Michael J. Schwartz’s experience as a Rabbi stretches from Israel to Hong Kong, Europe and the US, and includes a similarly global array of rabbinical roles.
+Prior to becoming the Rabbi at Temple Sinai in July 2021, he served as Rabbi of the Malibu Jewish Center & Synagogue and the United Jewish Congregation of Hong Kong.
+He was the High Holiday Rabbi of the International Jewish Center in Brussels for many years, and served as the Education Director for congregation Hod v’Hadar in Kfar Saba, Israel and Congregation Kol Emeth in Palo Alto, CA.

 As an educator, he founded and directed the “Human Rights Beit Midrash” program at the Hebrew University Beit Hillel and guided high school and college Jewish groups through Israel for over a decade.
-His work as an activist for Tikkun Olam has included interreligious cooperation and peacebuilding, addressing issues of social justice and security from balanced human rights and Jewish perspective, and serves as Development Director for the Israel NGO’s “Rabbis for Human Rights” and “EcoPeace/Friends of the Earth-Middle East”.
+His work as an activist for Tikkun Olam has included interreligious cooperation and peacebuilding, addressing issues of social justice and security from a balanced human rights and Jewish perspective.
+He worked in the non-profit world as the development director for the Israeli organizations “Rabbis for Human Rights” and “EcoPeace.”

 He is editor of the book To Be Continued: Teachings on Parashat HaShavua by his teacher, Rabbi Ben Hollander, z”l.